 Prohibited Uses of Capital

 The funds invested in an EBC under the program must be used to finance its start-up, expansion or growth.
 An EBC must not use, directly or indirectly, any funds raised under the program for prohibited purposes, defined under section 11 (2) of the Small Business Venture Capital Act Regulation.
+See also other prohibited uses of funds defined under section 28.93 of the Act.

 The EBC must maintain these eligibility requirements while it is registered in the program.
 Registration requirements end five years following the date of the EBC's most recent issue of shares for which tax credits were issued.